-Students who have attained a B or better in a second year, university level language course do not need to take the language proficiency exam.
+Students who have attained a B or better in two semesters of Intermediate level (or higher) college language courses do not need to take the language proficiency exam.
 They may instead submit an official transcript, or similar proof, of the grade to the Graduate Director.
 This language coursework may be completed prior to or concurrently with the student’s time in the Master’s program.

 Below are some commonly asked questions regarding the language exam.
 If you have any further questions, contact the Graduate Director or the Graduate Coordinator.

 Why do I have to take the language proficiency exam?

 The purpose of the language exam is to ensure that you have graduate-level research competency in at least one language other than English.
 The language exam is meant to test the accuracy of your translation skills for research purposes.
 Competency in a second language is an expected skill for humanities degree programs.
 Be aware that PhD programs expect MA level applicants to be proficient in two or more research languages.

 Which languages are offered?

 Available languages for examination are French, German, Italian, or Spanish.
 Other languages can be accommodated with permission and coordination from the Graduate Director.
 Students should consider their research area and the needs of their field when choosing a language.

 How long is the exam?

 The foreign language exam will consist of 500-700 words of text that must be translated into comprehensible English.
 You may use a standard dictionary that you provide.
 The requirement for this exam is that you create an overview passage that is not necessarily a word-for-word translation, but shows that you understand the key points that are being made.